 Awake to the smell of fresh brewed coffee and tea as the sun crests over rainforest boughs.
 Your guides will be wide awake and hard at work preparing a warm breakfast, but you can relax with a steaming mug of your favorite drink while wandering the beach for tide pools, reading a book, or watching a pod of passing orcas.
 You will kayak throughout orca territory in Johnstone Strait.
 Expect to kayak over four hours per day, broken up by lunch hour and floating rest breaks.
 You may paddle to Robson Bight Orca Preserve

-For More Information about getting to Port McNeill in BC, check out this great BLOG.
+For More Information about getting to Port McNeill in BC, please visit our Blog on How to Get to Port McNeill, British Columbia.

 - Grizzly Bear Tours: Tide Rip Tours

-- Cultural Tours & Museums: Sea Wolf Adventures, Port McNeill Visitor Centre, Alert Bay Museum, and Sointula Museum
+- Cultural Tours & Museums: U'mista Cultural Centre, Sea Wolf Adventures, Port McNeill Visitor Centre, Alert Bay Museum, and Sointula Museum

-- Restaurants: Northern Lights Restaurant,, Cluxewe Waterfront Bistro,
+- Restaurants: Northern Lights Restaurant, Cluxewe Waterfront Bistro, Archipelagos Bistro

 We highly recommend checking the weather prior to your trip for an updated forecast and current conditions.
 We recommend the followinng websites.